Dinorush/ProgressionGear/README.md

 Progression-Locked Gear allows gear to be locked or unlocked as expeditions or tiers are completed.
 It is **not** used to lock gear to certain levels; [ExtraObjectiveSetup](https://thunderstore.io/c/gtfo/p/Inas07/ExtraObjectiveSetup/) offers that instead.

 The custom files are lists of objects which contain:
-- `UnlockLayoutIDs`: A list of level layout IDs that must be completed to unlock the gear.
+- `Unlock`: A list of level layout IDs, tiers, or full requirement objects that must be completed to unlock the gear.
-- `UnlockTiers`: A list of tiers that must be completed to unlock the gear.
-    - Can be "TierA", "TierB", ... or 1, 2, ...
+  - Layout IDs can be numbers or PartialData string IDs.
+Tiers must be "TierA", "TierB", ...
-- `LockLayoutIDs`: A list of level layout IDs that must be completed to lock the gear.
+- `Lock`: A list of level layout IDs, tiers, or full requirement objects that must be completed to lock the gear.
-- `LockTiers`: A list of tiers that must be completed to lock the gear.
-    - Can be "TierA", "TierB", ... or 1, 2, ...
 - `OfflineIDs`: A list of PlayerOfflineGear IDs these unlocks/locks apply to.
 - `Priority`: Specifies the priority of this unlock/lock.
 If two different blocks lock/unlock the same gear, the highest priority's lock/unlock is used.
 - `Name`: Serves no practical purpose, but can be handy for organizing/debugging as a developer.

+You may use a requirement object if you wish to specify sector completions.
+They contain the fields:

+- `Level`: A level layout ID or tier.
+- `Main`, `Secondary`, `Overload`, `All`, `AllNoBoosters`: Requires the corresponding clear if set to true.
+  - By default, only `Main` is required.

 Any gear that has unlock requirements is automatically locked until they are completed.
 Additionally, lock requirements override unlock requirements in the event that both are completed.
-If layout IDs *and* tiers are required to unlock/lock, both must be completed.

 Can work on mods with multiple rundowns, but has limited support.
 Requirements are only checked against the current rundown.
 If a level layout ID is not found, it is assumed to be completed.